How Spiritually Mature People Spend Holidays

 thanks(for)giving

-At your parties, gathering and other events:
+What to do at parties, gatherings and other events:

 Forgive your past and everyone in it.
 Begin doing forgiveness work today.
 If you have a problem with someone your goal is to be at peace with them before the family event.
 Each night before falling asleep wish this person well.
 See them with a smile on their face.
 Silently offer them peace.
 Fill a helium balloon with the problem.
 Let it drift away.